-The multidisciplinary work of Airán Ródenas in the field of 3D engineered photonics and 3D laser nanoprocessing has led to the publication of over 70 papers with an h-index of 20 (Google Scholar).
+The multidisciplinary work of Airán Ródenas in the field of 3D engineered photonics and 3D laser nanoprocessing has led to the publication of over 70 papers in high impact journals as Nature Photonics, with an h-index of 20 (Google Scholar).
 He has 4 invited talks in international conferences, and over 17 oral presentations in international conferences and seminars.
 He has worked as international scientific project evaluator for the argentinian ANPCyT state agency, is an expert evaluator member within the Spanish State Research Agency (Agencia Estatal de Investigación), and is frequent reviewer of international photonics and applied physics journals [Light and Scientific Reports (Nature Publishing Group), Applied Optics, Sensors & Actuators, Optics Letters, Optics Express, Optical Materials Express, Chemical Physics Letters, Applied Physics Letters and others].
 He has participated in 5 international research projects, and 14 projects in total.

 He is the inventor and co-author of 1 patent for anti-icing aircraft automated systems.
 A. Ródenas maintains collaboration with 18 groups from 11 countries (Italy, France, Germany, Japan, UK, Canada, Australia, China, Brazil, Argentina and Spain), 12 of these collaborations being done independently after his PhD period proving his independence.
 He maintains industrial collaborations in the fields of air transport (Dassault, Fuji Heavy Industries) and photonics (Resolution Spectra, Optoscribe).
 He has performed 7 visiting research stays, and has the experience of working as part of 8 different groups in 6 different countries.